mjhoffm2/ReactTrainingTutorial/Part-7-%2D-Database-Integration-and-Entity-Framework-Core.md

 ### Generated code contains errors due to project name

-One issue I ran into with the scaffolding tool is the fact that the name of my project was originally 'React Demo', but an indentifier cannot have a space in it so my namespace is actually 'React_Demo'.
+One issue I ran into with the scaffolding tool is the fact that the name of my project was originally 'React Demo', but an identifier cannot have a space in it so my namespace is actually 'React_Demo'.
 The scaffolding tool, unfortunately, didn't pick up on this and generated files with `namespace React Demo.Models.Database` in every file, which is a compilation error.
 Unfortunately, the only workarounds that I could come up with were to either not have placed a space in my project name to begin with, or to edit all my generated models after I use the scaffolding tool.
 Hopefully, this will be addressed soon.
 Alternately, I could set up a separate project in my solution for my generated database models and context.
 In this tutorial, I simply fixed the names after using the scaffolding tool.
 Later, I renamed the project to be 'React_Demo' with an underscore instead of a space.
 This was done by renaming and updating the solution (.sln) file, then renaming the .csproj file.

 ### When I try to create a channel, I get a 415 response code